crowdsecurity/cs-magento-bouncer/doc/DEVELOPER.md

 ```

-- We added this part for Marketplace EQP Varnish test simulation:
+- We added this part for Marketplace EQP Varnish test simulation as explained in the [official documentation](https://devdocs.magento.com/marketplace/sellers/installation-and-varnish-tests.html#additional-magento-configuration):

 ```
 if (resp.http.x-varnish ~ " ") {